Unlocking design value, across 5 companies and cross-functional teams simultaneously.

 'How do I spread user-centric thinking in my team?'

-I found my value laid in creating clarity — aligning business objectives, funding requirements, and user needs into one shared direction.
+My value here became creating clarity, aligning business objectives, funding requirements, and user needs into one shared direction.